DominiqueMakowski/DominiqueMakowski.github.io/content/post/2023-04-11-AffectiveReality/index.md

 ## Notes

-[^1]: You may notice that I used different words related to the concept of "unreal", such as simulated, fake, artificial, virtual, fictional.
+[^1]: You may notice that I used different words related to the concept of "unreal", such as simulated, fake, artificial, virtual, simulated, fictional.
 While they can be used interchangeably in the context above, they are not exact synonyms.
 [^2]: Like that pesky *reviewer 2*, obviously.
 [^3]: Note that "reality monitoring" already exists  as a concept and refers to a (possibly related) mechanism involved in tracking the origin of an experience (e.g., a memory) as internal vs. external.
 [^4]: "Affective" is in this context used as a generic term to encompass emotions, feelings and bodily activity (the question of which exactly of these aspects is the key remains to be answered).